It is possible to travel solo to New York City on a budget?

 Where to Eat Cheap in New York City and Feel Comfortable Solo

 - Go to Arturos's for a slice and some jazz.
 A New York City institution in the West Village, they've had a wood-burning oven and nightly jazz since forever.
 They also offer a wide choice of Italian food and gluten-free options.
 I had the arugula salad with shaved parmesan and a 13″ pizza that I could only eat 1/3 of.
 The service is great.
 Eating at the bar, which is really social, is an option here.

-- By Chloe vegan restaurant.
-Located on Bleecker Street in the village and six other New York City locations is By Chloe.
+- Beatnik vegan restaurant.
+By Chloe has been renamed to Beatnik.
+The one I visited is on Bleecker Street in the village.
+There are six other New York City locations .
 Their bakery is next door.
 Healthy and yummy!
 They also take good care of gluten-free patrons.
 A casual atmosphere and a large communal table make By Chloe great for solo travelers.

 - A little bar called George Keeley.
 Located at Amsterdam and 83rd it offers local beers and exceptionally good “everything bagel fries.”
 Grace went here after her run.
 See Grace’s Nerdy New York City Adventure.

 - Eat at a food truck.
 Food trucks can be a big part of a budget New York City experience but… where to find them?
 Food trucks are always on the move.
 Here's a site that will tell you where and when the most popular food trucks are in NYC.

 - Free pizza.
 The Alligator Lounge offers free pizza with the purchase of a drink every day of the week along with karaoke, trivia, comedy, or whatever's going the night you're there.

 - Your local guide.
 Check out TimeOut New York's cheap eats guide for their latest recommendations.